-I've also noted that using the NRA of 65, Pensionhelp's own transfer analysis said that in order to purchase an annuity to provide benefits of equal value to the estimated benefits provided by the existing scheme the estimated fund required (also known as the capital value) was \pounds 1,073,434.
-Even to purchase an annuity to provide benefits of equal value to the estimated benefits provided by the existing scheme, assuming no spouse's pension, no increases in payment and no guarantee at retirement, the estimated fund required at 65 was \pounds 536,221.
+I've also noted that using the NRA of 65, Beacon's own transfer analysis said that even in order to purchase an annuity to provide benefits of equal value to the estimated benefits provided by the existing scheme, assuming no spouse's pension, no increases in payment and no guarantee at retirement, the estimated fund required at 65 was £355,443.
+For the age of 57 the amount required was £327,651.

-To reiterate, these figures are found in Pensionhelp's own analysis based on data the regulator required businesses to refer to at the time.
-And because these figures are far above Mr S's CETV, they represent, in my view, a revealing window into the value of the guaranteed pension Mr S could be giving up by transferring away to a personal plan, rather than a similar DB scheme that was on offer here.
+To reiterate, these figures are found in Beacon's own analysis based on data the regulator required businesses to refer to at the time.
+And because these figures are far above Mr P's CETV, they represent, in my view, a revealing window into the value of the guaranteed pension Mr P could be giving up by transferring away to a personal plan, rather than a similar DB scheme that was on offer here.

-Elsewhere in its transfer analysis, Pensionhelp also made mention of the PPF, which it described as a compensation scheme providing a "safety net" for pension schemes when the sponsoring employer becomes insolvent.
-Pensionhelp said the critical yields to match the benefits available through the PPF at age 65 were lower.
-But these yields related to the reduced benefits available with the PPF and Pensionhelp itself says Mr S wouldn't have wanted to transfer to this scheme.
-It's also important to remember here that the effect of charges and fees associated with a personal pension such as the one being recommended to Mr S, would have further reduced the likely growth.
+Elsewhere in its transfer analysis, Beacon also made mention of the PPF, which it described as a compensation scheme providing a "safety net" for pension schemes when the sponsoring employer becomes insolvent.
+Beacon said the critical yields to match the benefits available through the PPF at age 65 were lower.
+But these yields related to the reduced benefits available with the PPF and Beacon itself says Mr P wouldn't have wanted to transfer to this scheme.
+It's also important to remember here that the effect of charges and fees associated with a personal pension such as the one being recommended to Mr P, would have further reduced the likely growth.

-I therefore think it's fair to say that from a financial comparison perspective, Pensionhelp's own figures, shown in its suitability report and transfer analysis documents, showed that transferring to a personal pension plan would mean Mr S would likely receive lower pension benefits in the longer term, when compared against the BSPS.
-But as I've said, Pensionhelp should have waited and recalculated the comparisons for Mr S when the situation with BSPS2 became clearer.
+I therefore think it's fair to say that from a financial comparison perspective, Beacon's own figures, shown in its suitability report and transfer analysis documents, showed that transferring to a personal pension plan would mean Mr P would likely receive lower pension benefits in the longer term, when compared against the BSPS.
+But as I've said, Beacon should have recalculated the comparisons for Mr P when the situation with BSPS2 became clear - we know this was available at the time.

-I've also considered some projections Pensionhelp used to help show that if he transferred out to a personal plan, the funds could last Mr S well into retirement.
-Again, I think most of these were based on growth projections which were unrealistic given his actual ATR.
-It's also fair to say these were certainly not comparing like-with-like.
-What Pensionhelp was showing Mr S were comparisons with plans which lacked the guarantees and benefits of a DB scheme.
-They relied on investment risk which I think was too high, factored in over many years.
+I've also considered some projections Beacon used to help show that if he transferred out to a personal plan, the funds could last Mr P well into retirement.
+Again, I think most of these were based on growth projections which were based on past performance.
+It's also fair to say these were not comparing like-with-like.
+What Beacon was showing Mr P were comparisons with plans which lacked the guarantees and benefits of a DB scheme.

-Of course, according to Pensionhelp, its recommendation that he should transfer out to a personal pension was not wholly based on the financial comparisons with his current scheme alone.
-Rather, Pensionhelp said Mr S also had other reasons to transfer away, so

-I've thought about all the other considerations which might have meant a transfer was suitable for him, despite providing the overall lower benefits mentioned earlier.
+Of course, according to Beacon, its recommendation that he should transfer out to a personal pension was not wholly based on the financial comparisons with his current scheme alone.
+Rather, Beacon said Mr P also had other reasons to transfer away, so I've thought about all the other considerations which might have meant a transfer was suitable for him, despite providing the overall lower benefits mentioned earlier.